** REVISED – 28th May 2021 with information on the Association for Coaching **

 This experience was frustrating but it also gave me an invaluable insight into what it feels like to seek training in a new and unfamiliar field.

 So in this article, I want to make it easy for you.
-My aim is to lay out simply and concisely the various accreditations in coaching supervision and to help you navigate the maze of titles, acronyms and awards.
+My aim is to lay out simply and concisely the current accreditation of coaching supervision and to help you navigate the maze of titles, acronyms and awards.

 We will explore:

-- What each professional body offers in terms of accreditations for coaching supervision training and individual coaching supervisor credentials.
+- What each professional body offers in terms of accreditation of coaching supervision training and individual coaching supervisor credentials.

 - Which professional bodies are most credible and influential within supervision accreditation.